luycaslima/isometric-tilemap-editor/README.md

   - [x] Select tile from Tileset to draw on map

+  - [ ] Separate the UI Elements in another class?

   - [ ] Open map file (JSON)

   - [ ] Export/Save map file (JSON)